ChristianGoueguel/ChristianGoueguel/README.md

 [![:packages status badge](https://christiangoueguel.r-universe.dev/badges/:packages)](https://christiangoueguel.r-universe.dev/packages)

 ## <img src="https://github.com/user-attachments/assets/8875aaca-4133-49cb-9876-b55c43128473" width="30" height="30">  About
 Hi there, and welcome to my GitHub profile!
-I'm a research scientist with a passion for optics, laser spectroscopy, machine learning, and data science.
+I'm a research scientist with a passion for optics, laser spectroscopy, chemometrics/machine learning, and data science.
 In recent years I have been working on improving laser-based analytical instruments for rapid and accurate spectrochemical analysis.
 Along the way, I've also developed a few R packages for spectral data analysis—feel free to check them out!

 ### Areas of Interest
 -  **Laser Spectroscopy:** Innovating laser-based methods for spectrochemical analysis of materials.